oddbird/css-sandbox/src/overflow/explainer.md

 rather than providing a generic solution to the 'tabs' interface design pattern.

+### Auto-advancing Carousels

+The term 'carousel'
+has a strong negative connotation in some circles, thanks to the poor user-experience of auto-advancing carousels often used on home pages to display 'recent' or 'featured' content.

+In this use-case,
+users rarely interact with the pattern, and generally don't see content beyond the first page of the carousel.
+While they can be forced
+to see additional pages
+via auto-advancement,
+it is very hard to interact with content that moves and changes unexpectedly.

+### Virtual lists & cyclic scrolling

+[defer for later]

 ## Proposed Solutions

 Rather than providing a single unified solution,